Diabetes Dataset Project

 Methods

 The methods that we used is the connotative and deconstructive methods of reading datasets from Poirier and the “How to Look at it Method” from Koopman.
-The connotative method allowed our group to understand which variables were important in determining if patients within the ages of 10 to 30 were readmitted due to diabetes, or because of outside sources.
-We used the deconstructive method to find the missing variable in which we think would be important to the dataset, that variable being weight.
+The connotative method allowed our group to understand the reasoning behind the dataset and the historical context that would lead to reasoning why certain variables are included or not.
+We used the deconstructive method to find the missing variables in which we think would be important to the dataset, with weight being missing for the majority of the data entries, and a lot of the variables only providing binary data options, with everything else being unknown/othered.
 Our group used the “How to Look at it Method” by asking questions about the missing variable of weight.
 We asked if a patients weight affected the readmittance of patients due to the other health problems that arise with the heavier a person is.

 Findings